PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Application-Services/Add-Outbound-Interface-for-Images.md

 The Proper Matt Garber Way

-1. use the "sc create" and "sc delete" commands in cmd or powershell to create a placeholder service.
+1. use the "sc create" and "sc delete" commands in cmd (powershell will NOT work) to create a placeholder service.

 sc create "ImageHL7ToEngineHL7" binpath= "C:\IcsInterface\Bin\GenericService.exe ImageHL7ToEngineHL7" start= demand